jyrg02/Leiden/PCNI/Readings/Week 2/steinmetzPoliticalCommunicativeSpace2013.md

 * Politicisation through this method does not always work
 * Depoliticization here moves removing statues, symbols, etc
 3. Attempted depoliticization and effective depoliticization
+* Easy to study politization towards the bureaucracy/technocracy

 # Footnotes